lambdaclass/lambda_little_distributed_systems_handbook/README.md

 Each individual participating on the blockchain with intentions of building it is like a new general.
 A blockchain creates a layer that can be trusted without needing to trust every other individual.
 This is accomplished by a network of nodes coming together to agree on the truth before it is recorded.
 If the general is insecure about a decision or think that a communication it's not trustworthy, the other generals can verify it using what they know to be true.

-To mantain the security and inmmutability of the data that lives in the blockchain, cryptography was required and its one of the main tools that blockchains use to keep everything safe.
+To maintain the security and immutability of the data that lives in the blockchain, cryptography was required and its one of the main tools that blockchains use to keep everything safe.

 In terms of the CAP theorem:
 A blockchain achieves consistency when forks are avoided.
 This property is referred as **consensus finality** that we are gonna talk about later.